debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * The server stuff is still considered advanced topic - read (the end of) the admin docs!
 * `btcpayserver` and `ridetheln` (a better name for RTL, AKA Ride The Lightning) use a custom system of integration into `nginx` in order to get an onion domain, or even a clearnet domain with HTTPS certificate automatically.
 This is really great for user experience, but may be surprising to people who don't read the docs!
 * If you want a clearnet domain, install `selfhost-clearnet` package.
 This will skip `clearnet-onion` unless you install both, of course.
 This operation can **not** be performed non-interactively, without preseting debconf!
+* If you install `bitcoin-regtest`, all following packages will install regtest version (e.g. installing `lnd` will install `lnd-system-regtest`).
+If you have `bitcoin-mainnet` and `bitcoin-regtest` and would like install only one package, just install the single version you want e.g. `lnd-system-mainnet`

 If all that seems too long to you, here's a short version: